dariasmyr/dariasmyr/README.md

 # CV Daria Smyr

 Hi there! 👋 I'm a software developer with experience in data analysis and visualization.
-In my free time, I enjoy working with Node.js and TypeScript for back-end development and Python for data analysis.
+I also enjoy working with Node.js and TypeScript for back-end development and Python for data analysis.

 ## ☎️ Contact information